pie-lab/manual/16-conferences.Rmd

 Templates for posters will be available, and you can use those as much or as little as you’d like.
 Some general rules for posters should be followed: minimize text as much as possible (if you wrote a paragraph, you’re doing it wrong), make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily to discriminate.
 Other than that, go with your own style.

   * Here's a great set of templates for posters, as well as a philosophy for thinking about them: [Butter Poster](https://derekcrowe.net/butterposter)

+## Travel expenses

+For any conference expenses that are covered by the lab or the department, you'll need to work with our front office staff to book or reimburse.
+Here's a general breakdown:

+### Conference fees

+These should be paid using the department P-card.
+If it's possible to send an invoice for conference fees, send those to Alison Helzer (ahelzer@uoregon.edu).
+Or, you can give Alison your log-in information, and she can pay the conference fee on your behalf.

+### Flights

+Flights should be booked through the Concur system.
+Before this can happen, you'll need to submit an initial travel request.

+See [the department wiki](https://psywiki.uoregon.edu/index.php?title=Psychology/Travel_Policies_and_Procedures) for information on how to submit a travel request (to Alison Helzer) and how to book flights.

+### Hotels

+Hotels can either be booked through Concur, or you can use a personal credit card and submit the folio for reimbursement via a Concur expense report.

+### Other expenses

+This includes parking, taxi/Uber/Lift fees, meals, and other incidentals.
+Keep you receipts and submit for reimbursement after the conference.